Executive Summary

 International Conflict

 Russia’s war on Ukraine further disrupted the global economic system.
 China’s shift in economic and military policy is also a major part of the evolution of the global economy.
+The Israeli-Gaza war has added another chapter to the rising level of conflict.
+Deglobalization will produce stresses that will mandate the realignment of military power.

 Social Dislocation and Adjustment

-With closures, many people were able to work at home.
+With pandemic closures, many people were able to work at home.
 We already had a powerful digital media, but this event took it to a dramatically higher level of acceptance.
 Many businesses and government offices continue distance working; in no small part because they can cut the cost of office rental.
 Office vacancies in cities increased dramatically.
 There has been a movement of populations away from many cities.
 Municipal revenues thus shrink.

 Schools and universities sent students home during the pandemic and made a shift to online instruction.
 Colleges and universities, already affected by declining enrollment, many closed, others were consolidated, others adapted.
 Budget revenues continue to plague higher education.
 This affects the wellbeing of many small communities.